 Ask them about their client base.
 Have they worked with any customers who were purely an online business?
 If so, and if they got great results with them, then they must have the necessary digital experience.

 However, this pendulum can swing the other way as well.
-A younger consultant may have only worked with digital media, so it is worth exploring their traditional background as well – so such advertising, PR, direct marketing, sales process etc.
+A younger consultant may have only worked with digital media, so it is worth exploring their traditional background as well.
+Consider advertising, PR, direct marketing, sales process etc.

 Ideally you are after a balance of both, as the boundaries are blurring, and a more well-rounded consultant will be able to suggest different avenues that a more specialised consultant may not have considered.